YellowSalamander/Phase-2-Whislist-Tracker-Revamped/README.md

 ## License
-This application is licensed under the MIT License.
+This application is licensed under the GNU GENERAL PUBLIC LICENSE